 as she chases each moment elusive.

-Years rush through like seconds,
+Years rush like seconds,

 seasons shrink to days,

-what once sprightly danced upon tender leaves
+what once sprightly pranced upon tender leaves

-soon slow to staggering gait.
+now slow to a staggering gait.

-Now standing alone under winter sun
+Standing alone under winter sun

-where gold days fade to rust,
+where golden days fade to rust,

 she reminisces of ages past